 We typically decide on the same day of the screening call if we'd like to move forward.
 If there's a mutual fit, we’ll add you to our take-home assignment on Github.
 The assignment is a practical example of what you’d be working on at the job, rather than an abstract puzzle that might not tell us as much.
 It should take about two to four hours to complete, but there’s no hard limit.
 We want to see your best work, so we’ll give you time and space to shine.

 When you’ve completed the assignment, a few engineers on the team will review it.
 We qualify the solution based on the following criteria:

 After the assignment, we’ll decide if we want to move forward within a day.
-The next step is to schedule two 45-minute technical interviews.
-These take place onsite or over video conferencing, depending on your location.
+The next step is to schedule three 60-minute technical interviews.
+These take place onsite or over video-conferencing, depending on your location.
 Nobody likes to answer the same questions over and over, so our interviewers will make sure to cover different topics.
 In these interviews, we’ll go over things like:

 It’s easy to get nervous during an interview and struggle with even a simple live coding session, so we won’t put you through one.
 You will be asked how you'd tackle technical solutions, and you may choose to use pseudo-code either verbally or on a whiteboard if it facilitates your problem-solving effort.
 There is no hard requirement to write any code, on the board or otherwise.